2023 Estonian parliamentary election: Results

 Voting at Estonian embassies abroad took place between 18 and 23 February 2023.
 The National Electoral Committee had announced that 47.3% of voters cast their ballot during the pre-election period, which began on 27 February and ended before 5 March, a majority of whom voted online.
 Voting stations on 5 March 2023 were opened from 9:00 am to 8:00 pm.
 There were 966,129 citizens that had the right to vote in the election.

 The turnout progressed towards 63% by 7:00 pm according to Eesti Rahvusringhääling, with the highest turnout being in the Rapla County and the lowest in the Ida-Viru County.
 With 312,181 electronic votes, these were the first elections where more than half of votes were cast online.
 Later that day, Eesti Rahvusringhääling, Reuters, and the Associated Press reported that the Reform Party won the most votes and seats in the Riigikogu, with EKRE placing second and the Centre Party placing third.
-Additionally, Eesti Rahvusringhääling reported that Estonia 200 would enter Riigikogu for the first time since its formation.
+Additionally, Eesti Rahvusringhääling reported that Estonia 200 would enter the Riigikogu for the first time since its formation.

 Results by constituency

 Aftermath

-Tanel Kiik, the vice-chair of the Centre Party, had said that "the Centre Party would be satisfied if it were to get 20 seats" in Riigikogu, while Sven Mikser, the former chairman of the SDE, said that "nine mandates is probably the best the party can do in Estonia today".
+Tanel Kiik, the vice-chair of the Centre Party, had said that "the Centre Party would be satisfied if it were to get 20 seats" in the Riigikogu, while Sven Mikser, the former chairman of the SDE, said that "nine mandates is probably the best the party can do in Estonia today".
 Ratas later described the results as "mediocre".
-After the publication of e-vote results, Kallas gave a speech and thanked her voters while Martin Helme, the leader of EKRE, stated that "he does not trust the e-vote results" and demanded a recount.
+After the publication of e-vote results, Kallas gave a speech and thanked her voters.
 Kallas was congratulated by Sanna Marin, the prime minister of Finland, and Krišjānis Kariņš, the prime minister of Latvia.

+Martin Helme, the leader of EKRE, stated that "he does not trust the e-vote results" and demanded a recount.
+On 9 March 2023, EKRE made an appeal to the Supreme Court of Estonia, requesting the results to be annulled and claiming that "several anomalies and technical errors in the e-voting process had been observed".
+Lawyer Paul Keres of EKRE also claimed that the e-voting process is unconstitutional.
+This case was dismissed on 13 March.